 The judgment declares that the equal protection clause that declared damage caps unconstitutional, also apply to other sections that dealt with arbitration.
 This could prompt higher courts to rule that these holdover laws from Jeb Bush’s damage cap push are also unconstitutional.

 In lawsuits that involved death, permanent impairment, or disfigurement, there can be very large payouts.
 The statutes operated in such a manner that they allowed the defendant to force larger claims that might have large payouts into arbitration.
 If the plaintiff rejected the offer of arbitration and took the suit to trial, their damages would end up being capped at $350,000 no matter how extensive their injuries were or how egregious the malpractice.

 Due to that fact, it left patients who suffered serious injuries or death as the result of medical negligence with no other option than to take their chances in arbitration.

 The reason why damage caps were struck down in the first place was that they unfairly restricted the damages that could be recovered by those who had suffered serious life-altering injuries or death.
 It likewise would not be fair to deny them a trial by jury – especially by virtue of the fact that their damages are worse than others.

 Have You Been Injured by the Negligence of a Doctor or Hospital?

-If so, contact the Tampa Bay medical malpractice attorneys at Masterson, Hoag, & Smith, P.A.
+If so, contact the Tampa Bay medical malpractice lawyers at Masterson, Hoag, & Smith, P.A.
 We can be reached at 727-325-2696 or you can contact us online.
 We can begin discussing your case immediately.